 Removing barriers to better participation

-Audited, investigated, and improved the device replacement experience for managers.
-Designed vision and multiple versions for varying scopes.
-Cross-functional collaboration skills helped us narrow down on the right design despite limited access to customers due to the pandemic.
+Investigated and improved the end-to-end device replacement experience for managers.
+I set the vision and designed different versions for varying scopes.
+I collaborated cross-functionally to hone in on the right design despite limited access to customers due to the pandemic.

 De-risking the device checkout experience through prototyping

 Designed the end-to-end check-out experience and core interface flows for one of Kinetic's more ambitious projects.
 Prototyped with NFC, Bluetooth, QR, OCR, and learned Protopie to refine and evaluate user flows.
 This was crucial in pushing the project forward despite minimal engineering resources, resulting in a clear plan for next steps.